Red River campaign: Splitting of General Taylor's command

-Banks's retreat
+Banks' retreat

 At Alexandria, relations between Banks and many of the others deteriorated further.
 Each side sent exaggerated accounts to friendly newspapers and supporters.
-Major-General John A. McClernand arrived with reinforcements from Texas, and he had also previously had poor relations with A. J. Smith and Porter.
+Major General John A. McClernand arrived with reinforcements from Texas, and he had also previously had poor relations with A. J. Smith and Porter.
 Smith obeyed only those orders he wanted to obey.

 Porter could not get many of his ironclads over the falls at Alexandria.
 Colonel Joseph Bailey designed Bailey's Dam, to which Banks soon gave night-and-day attention.
 Several boats got through before a partial dam collapse.
 An extra upriver dam provided additional water depth, allowing the march to resume.
 When the Federals left Alexandria, the town went up in flames, the origins of which are disputed.
 Because the Confederates had already burned most of the cotton, many speculators at Alexandria were disappointed.

 Taylor attempted to fool the Union command into believing many more men were present, but he did not try to stop the dam construction.
 He did shut down the lower river by attacking boats.
 Yet though General Taylor had promised to prevent the escape of the Federals, he could not do so.
 He blamed Kirby Smith for lack of support.
 En route to the Mississippi, an engagement at Mansura on May 16 was fought with almost no casualties.
 Yellow Bayou, the final conflict of the campaign, took place on May 18 with significant casualties in a burning forest.
 Transport ships were lashed together to allow Union forces to cross the wide Atchafalaya River.
-General Banks, on arrival near the Mississippi, was met by Brigadier-General Edward Canby, who had been named Banks's superior in a newly created regional department.
+General Banks, on arrival near the Mississippi, was met by Brigadier General Edward Canby, who had been named Banks's superior in a newly created regional department.